 One of our four values is ‘breadth and balance’.
 We are very aware of the challenges and pressures of life within (and outside) a vibrant and busy school, and we work hard with pupils, parents, and staff to try to strike the right balance between work and play, comfort and challenge, instruction and discovery, rules and common sense, questioning and humility, and guidance and independence.

-Our pastoral care begins in the term prior to entry with a comprehensive induction programme.
+Our pastoral care begins with a comprehensive induction programme.
 This provides an introduction to life at the Upper and an opportunity for pupils to quickly settle into a new environment and start making friends.

-Once at The Perse, each pupil belongs to a tutor group of around 11 pupils, which is linked to another tutor group to make a form group of 22.
-A member of staff acts as ‘pastoral and academic tutor’ to each tutor group, and this ratio of 1:11 in Years 7 to 11 allows tutors to get to know their tutees well and provide meaningful one-to-one support.
+Once at The Perse, each pupil belongs to a tutor group of around 11 pupils, which is linked to another tutor group to make a form group of about 22.
+A member of staff acts as ‘pastoral and academic tutor’ to each tutor group, and this ratio of circa 1:11 in Years 7 to 11 allows tutors to get to know their tutees well and provide meaningful one-to-one support.
 The tutor is at the heart of our approach to pastoral care.
-He or she has daily contact with their tutees and develops a strong bond – setting targets and celebrating success or helping pupils overcome struggles, but also more generally as someone the students can trust and talk to.
-The tutor is usually the first port of call for the pupil or their parents, whatever aspect of school may be on their mind.
+He or she has daily contact with their tutees and develops a strong bond – setting targets and celebrating success or helping pupils overcome challenges, but also more generally as someone the students can trust and talk to.
+The tutor is usually the first port of call for any questions or concerns that pupils or their parents might have.

 - Lower School - Years 7 and 8